kcartlidge/migratable/README.md

 ## Using the Migratable Nuget packages

 There is an [Example project](./Example) in this solution.
 It's totally self-contained as it uses an in-memory provider.
+It also shows the use of a `Timeline` to show the known migrations and the current status.

 Here's some sample code to show the packages in use. `SampleProvider` is defined in the example project just mentioned.
 You could also look at the (simple and commented) [code for the CLI tool](./Migratable.CLI).